Top 5 Supplements to Boost Immune System

 If you’re having trouble calming your “fight or flight” state before bedtime, consider taking some calming adaptogens, such as ashwagandha, and even performing some deep breathing exercises or meditation shortly before bed.
 It will help to quiet your mind and body, thereby promoting a state of calm that will make it easier to drift off to sleep.

 In case there’s any question in your mind regarding taking supplements to boost immunity, here’s the unabashed truth: No single supplement is designed to replace whole food nutrition or any other healthy habit.

-An active, strong immune system is more effective at guarding against—and attacking—destructive bacteria, viruses, and disease-triggering microorganisms.
+An active, strong immune system is more effective at guarding against—and attacking—destructive bacteria, viruses, and microorganisms.
 And clinically-backed supplements to boost immune system can be powerful allies because they’re designed to deliver potent ingredients at daily doses that are difficult, and sometimes even impossible, to consume through food alone to experience real benefits.
 Plus, some of the most potent sources featured in the best supplements to boost immune system are either inedible or unpleasant to eat.

 Keep reading to learn about my top five supplements to boost immunity.